top of page

 Preparation:

-3. Remove the chicken skin and discard.
+3. Remove and discard the chicken skin.

-8. During this time, make dough rolls.
+8. During this time, prepare the dough rolls.

 Dumplings: